LSSTDESC/qp/docs/user_guide/parameterizations/quant.md

 **Optional parameters**:

 - `ancil`: The dictionary of arrays of additional data containing $n_{pdf}$ values
 - `pdf_constructor_name`: The construction algorithm used to create the PDF, by default "piecewise_linear".
-The options are: "piecewise_linear", "piecewise_constant", "cdf_spline_derivative", and "dual_spline_average".
+The options are:
+  - "piecewise_linear"
+  - "piecewise_constant"
+  - "cdf_spline_derivative"
+  - "dual_spline_average"
 - `ensure_extent`: If True, ensures that the quants start at 0 and end at 1 by linearly interpolating data points at the edges of the given data as necessary until the quants extend from 0 to 1.
 By default True.
 - `warn`: If True, raises warnings if input is not valid PDF data (i.e. if data is negative).
 If False, no warnings are raised.
 By default True.